LeonardoLoureiro/Mini_Projects/README.md

  * Script to convert Hex values from strings to numbers and vice versa.
  * Simple calculator using the python Tkinter library.
  * Simple Password generator.
+ * Program that counts all the vowels in a text file.

 ## Acknowledgments